TopoRec: Point Cloud Recognition Using Topological Data Analysis: Introduction

-The main contributions of our work are: \begin{itemize} \item To the best of our knowledge, this is the first work that utilizes topological data analysis for large-scale real-world LiDAR point cloud recognition. \item Our proposed approach is lightweight (no extensive training) and does not require GPU support, unlike the state-of-the-art methods. \item We have tested the proposed \tda~framework on realistic as well as real-world datasets.
+The main contributions of our work are: \begin{itemize} \item To the best of our knowledge, \tda~is the first easy-to-use TDA-based approach that utilizes a TDA-based vectorization for large-scale real-world LiDAR point cloud recognition. \item Our proposed approach is lightweight (no extensive training) and does not require GPU support, unlike the state-of-the-art methods. \item We have tested the proposed \tda~framework on realistic as well as real-world datasets.
 Results show high recall values while outperforming popular baselines for the large-scale place recognition problem. \end{itemize}